raaakibul/raaakibul/README.md

 ## Hi there!!
 I'm Rakibul Islam.
 I work at Bangladesh's Largest online and offline-based tutoring platform, CareTutor.
 I Gave in-person lessons on physics, mathematics, and programming Languages (Python, C, C++, and JavaScript) to high school and college-level students.

+I aim to become a research scientist at a prestigious university.
+I am particularly interested in combining academic research with industrial collaboration.
+I aspire to establish my lab to conduct cutting-edge research that advances science and benefits academia and industry.
+As a dedicated learner, I investigate the possible benefits of artificial intelligence technology in enhancing human life.
+My research interest areas include machine learning, deep learning, and artificial intelligence in designing and implementing research tools.
+My primary purpose is to develop widely implementable machine and deep learning-based solutions for real scenarios in synthetic technology.
+You can find out more at https://raaakibul.github.io/

+Previously, I completed my Bachelor’s in Computer Science at the University of Asia Pacific.

 <!--
 **raaakibul/raaakibul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.